jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 ### octoScope ~ 2020

-octoScope is the market leader in isolated, repeatable and automated wireless personal testbeds.
-We ported their network traffic tool, multiPerf, from C++ to run on iOS and developing a way for the new app to communicate with servers via Ethernet.
+octoScope is the market leader in isolated, repeatable, and automated wireless personal testbeds.
+We ported their network traffic tool, multiPerf, from C++ to run on iOS and developed a way for the new app to communicate with servers via Ethernet.

 ### Iron Mountain ~ 2019